 What do we know?

 There have been similar findings seen in human studies: a large study of over 20,000 mothers and their children led by Prof Felice Jacka and colleagues that showed that the children of mothers who ate an unhealthier diet during pregnancy had higher levels of behaviours – such as aggression, hyperactivity or conduct problems – that are linked to mental disorders.
 These findings have been replicated in studies in the UK and Europe.
 Jacka’s Norwegian study also showed that the children’s diets were important too.
-Young children who ate a diet low in nutrient-dense foods and/or higher in ‘junk’ foods during the first years of life had higher levels of emotional dysregulation, including anxiety, sadness and worry.
-It’s also important to understand that obesity during pregnancy in mothers is associated with an increased risk for autism spectrum disorders and neurodevelopmental delay.
-It’s not just Mums either; Dads who are overweight or obese are also more likely to have children with autism spectrum disorders.
+Young children who ate a diet low in nutrient-dense foods and/or higher in discretionary foods during the first years of life had higher levels of emotional dysregulation, including anxiety, sadness and worry.

 Early life nutrition – from pre-conception through childhood – is important in influencing the risk for mental health problems in children as they grow.
 This is very important to understand if we want to think about preventing mental disorders in the first place.
-Of course, if you have a mental disorder, it’s important to understand that scientists can’t say for certain whether it was what your parents ate or didn’t eat that caused any problems, because genetics plays a huge role, along with other environmental factors and illnesses.
+Of course, if you have a mental disorder, it’s important to understand that maternal nutrition during pregnancy may only be one small factor influencing a child’s mental health, as genetics, environmental factors and illnesses can contribute to mental health.
 We think diet is important though, and if you are planning a baby, and have control over your diet, then a healthy diet will likely benefit everyone’s health (and you’ve got nothing to lose), that goes for Dads too!

 What do we need to do now?